BestTimesToVisit.com Logo

 attraction

-Witness Kinkaku-ji's shimmering gold reflect in the early morning mist.
+Witness Kinkaku-ji's shimmering gold reflect in the early morning calm.
 Arrive before the crowds for an unforgettable, peaceful experience.
-The subtle sounds of nature enhance the serene atmosphere.
+The subtle mist often clinging to the pond adds an ethereal touch.

 Best time: Spring, Autumn